sharetribe/flex-docs/src/docs/howto-messaging/edit-email-templates-with-flex-cli/index.md

 <info>

-For content-only changes, you can use the Console transaction email editor in Build > Content > TODO EXPLAIN EDITOR
+For content-only changes, you can use the Console transaction email editor in Build > Content > Email texts.

 </info>